MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-D-Personnel-Military-Civilian/part-45-Medical-Malpractice-Claims-Members-Uniformed-Services/section-45.10.md

 (2) *Physical disfigurement.* This element is impairment resulting from an injury to a member that causes diminishment of beauty or symmetry of appearance rendering the member unsightly, misshapen, imperfect, or deformed.
 DoD may require a medical statement and photographs, documenting the claimant's condition.

 (c) *Cap on non-economic damages.* In any claim under this part, total non-economic damages may not exceed a cap amount.
-The current cap amount is $500,000.
+The current cap amount is $600,000.
 Updates to cap amounts in subsequent years will be published periodically, consistent with changes in prevailing amounts in the majority of the States with non-economic damages caps.

 (d) *Information DoD will consider in calculating non-economic damages.* In addition to the information submitted by the claimant, DoD may consider all relevant information in DoD records or otherwise available to DoD, including assessments from appropriate documentary sources and experts available to DoD.

+[86 FR 32208, June 17, 2021, as amended at 87 FR 52462, Aug.
+26, 2022]